 Challenger MS is not parent friendly.
 The teachers are OK but the VP is happy to put kids in detention or ISS for practically no reason.
 The teachers (most) refuse to update the online homework assignments and use the excuse that the kids need to mature and take more notes.
 The parents need to see assignments every night if they are involved.
 The past VP had a clue and understood the kids better than any other VP I've seen.
 I dont trust my child will be ready for HS with this MS

 Challenger Middle School is a public middle school in San Diego.
-The principal of Challenger Middle School is Sheelagh Moran, whose e-mail is firstname.lastname@example.org.
-1,092 students go to Challenger Middle School and are mostly Black, non-Hispanic; Multiracial; and Asian.
-11% of the Challenger Middle School students are "limited in English proficiency."
+The principal of Challenger Middle School is Sheelagh Moran and can be contacted at firstname.lastname@example.org.
+1,092 children attend Challenger Middle School and are mostly Black, non-Hispanic; Multiracial; and Asian.
+11% of the Challenger Middle School students have "limited English proficiency."
 54% of the 1,092 students here are paying reduced lunch prices.
-The student to teacher ratio at Challenger Middle School is 23:1.
+The ratio of students to teachers at Challenger Middle School is 23:1.
 Kinderhoue Montessori Schools, Inc. is one of the nearest middle schools.